slang-legacy/evenLESS/README.md

 ##Features
  - can be mixed with regular LESS (and obviously, CSS) so long as it is properly indented
- - line-to-line conversion (so all lines match up between the source and original)
+ - line-to-line conversion, so all lines match up between the source and original
  - (**NOT IMPLEMENTED YET**) console interface which replaces lessc with same functionality, but for evenLESS
  - evenLESS can be compiled into either LESS (to use in the client-side LESS compiler, or another LESS compiler), or automatically into CSS
  - fully compatible with all versions of CSS, as well as browser specific extensions